ROBOTEAM-HOME/temi-welcomingmode-b2b/README.md

   ![Hello](/captures/hello.png)

-* A feature list with 3 buttons (`WALK`, `CALL`, `PLAY`) should appear by default on the screen when a person is or the screen is touched.
+* A feature list with 3 buttons (`WALK`, `CALL`, `PLAY`) should appear by default on the screen when a person is detected and/or when the screen is touched.

   ![Feature list](/captures/feature_list.png)

-* Selecting `WALK` will show the user pre-saved locations. temi will go to the selected location.
+* Selecting `WALK` will show all predefined locations.
+Selecting a location will command temi to go to that location.

   ![Walk](/captures/walk.png)